th-koeln-intia/ip-sprachassistent-team4/docs/pages/results/Weather_forecast.md

 The weather forecast allows the user to get the weather information of a specific date.
 For the Implementation we will use Node-red and Hermess MQTT protokoll.

 ## Setup the intent in sentence.ini
-the specification for the intent can be like :
+the specification for the intent can be like:

 ```
 [WeatherForecast]